Ingrid Bergman: Illness and death

-During the run of The Constant Wife in London, Bergman discovered a small hard lump on the underside of her left breast.
-On 15 June 1974, she entered a London clinic and had her first operation.
+During the run of The Constant Wife in London, Bergman discovered a hard lump under her left breast.
+The lump was removed on 15 June 1974 in a London clinic.
 While working on Autumn Sonata, Bergman discovered another lump, and flew back to London for another surgery.
 Afterward, she began rehearsals for Waters of the Moon (1978).

-Despite her illness, she agreed to play Golda Meir in 1981.
-Bergman retired to her apartment in Cheyne Gardens, London after the film had finished where she underwent chemotherapy.
-Photographers had camped outside on the pavement of her London apartment.
-As the cameras had telephoto lenses, Bergman refrained from approaching the front window.
-At this point, the cancer had spread to her spine, collapsing her twelfth vertebra.
-Her right lung no longer functioned, and only a small part of her left lung had not collapsed.
+Despite her illness, she agreed to play Golda Meir in 1981, then retired to her apartment in Cheyne Gardens, London, where she underwent chemotherapy.
+As photographers camped outside on the pavement, she refrained from approaching the front window.
+The cancer had spread to her spine, collapsing her twelfth vertebra; her right lung no longer functioned, and only a small part of her left lung had not collapsed.

-On 29 August 1982 at midnight on her 67th birthday, Bergman died in London.
-Her ex-husband, Lars Schmidt, and three others were there, where they drank their last toast to her hours earlier.
+Bergman died in London on 29 August 1982, at midnight on her 67th birthday.
+Her ex-husband Lars Schmidt and three other people were present, having drunk their last toast to her hours earlier.
 A copy of The Little Prince was at her bedside, opened to a page near the end.
-The memorial service was held in Saint Martin-in-the-Fields church in October with twelve hundred mourners in attendance.
-Her children were in attendance.
-In addition to the Rossellinis and relatives from Sweden, numerous fellow actors and costars, including Liv Ullmann, Sir John Gielgud, Dame Wendy Hiller, Birgit Nilsson, Joss Ackland, attended.
+The memorial service was held in St Martin-in-the-Fields church in October with 1,200 mourners.
+In attendance were her children, the Rossellinis, and relatives from Sweden, as well as numerous fellow actors and costars, including Liv Ullmann, Sir John Gielgud, Dame Wendy Hiller, Birgit Nilsson and Joss Ackland.
 As part of the service, quotations from Shakespeare were read.
-Musical selections included "This Old Man" from The Inn of the Sixth Happiness, a piece by Beethoven, and strains of "As Time Goes By".
-Bergman's grandson, Justin Daly, recalled the event as hundreds of photographers were waiting and taking pictures.
-One of their cameras hit him on the head.
-He added, "In the middle of all this chaos, I could sense that she wasn't just my grandmother.
+Musical selections included "This Old Man" from The Inn of the Sixth Happiness, and "As Time Goes By".
+Bergman's grandson, Justin Daly, recalled the event as hundreds of photographers were waiting and taking pictures, when a camera hit him on the head: "In the middle of all this chaos, I could sense that she wasn't just my grandmother.
 She belonged to everyone else.
 She belonged to the world."

-Ingrid Bergman was cremated at a private funeral ceremony attended only by close relatives and five friends.
-After cremation at Kensal Green Cemetery (London), her ashes were taken to Sweden.

-Most were scattered into the sea, around the islet of Dannholmen near the fishing village of Fjällbacka in Bohuslän.
+Ingrid Bergman was cremated at a private ceremony attended only by close relatives and five friends at Kensal Green Cemetery, London, and her ashes were taken to Sweden.
+Most were scattered in the sea around the islet of Dannholmen, near the fishing village of Fjällbacka in Bohuslän.
 The location is on the west coast of Sweden, a place where she had spent most of the summers from 1958 until her death.
-The remainder of her ashes were placed next to her parents' ashes in Norra Begravningsplatsen (Northern Cemetery), Stockholm, Sweden.
+The remainder of her ashes were placed next to her parents' ashes in Norra Begravningsplatsen (Northern Cemetery or Burial Place), Stockholm, Sweden.